RenonDis/sqlcf/README.md

 # sqlcf
-The subtile merging of snc
+The sezubtile merging of snc
 kjk